raivivek/Snakemake_WASP/README.md

 process based on which it generates the tree.
 Edit the relevant rule (`rule all`) accordingly.

+### Running

+Use the `Makefile` to test commands. `make dry_run` executes a dry run of Snakemake which is useful for  debugging. `make run` submits the job to cluster through Slurm.
+You should edit these rules depending on your system.

 ### Contact
 Vivek Rai, vivekrai@umich.edu